DualStackAdmin/Monitoring-Dynamic-Public-IP-Addresses-with-Zabbix-and-Telegram-Notifications/README.md

 ## ✅ Prerequisites

-Before importing the template into Zabbix, you need to prepare two things:
+Before you begin, ensure you have the following:

 **1. Agent-Side Configuration (On the Monitored Server)** The Zabbix agent on the host you want to monitor must be "taught" how to find its own public IP.
 Run the following commands on the target server's terminal: